Best seven herbs to facilitate the deepest night’s sleep to avoid addiction issues with sleep meds or melatonin.

-Back in my twenties when I had issues with panic attacks from my crazy corporate lifestyle, I used to carry chamomile tea bags in my purse to sniff if I felt an episode coming on.
+Back in my twenties when I had issues with panic attacks from my crazy corporate lifestyle, I used to carry chamomile tea bags in my purse to literally sniff if I felt an episode coming on and didn’t have access to hot water to make tea.
 The aroma of chamomile worked very well for this purpose!

-Another very easy method is to use chamomile tincture.
+Another very easy method is to use a chamomile tincture.
 This is probably easiest for children too.
-Thirty drops mixed with a bit of water and then swallowed is the typical dosage, but always follow the directions on the label of the brand you use.
+Thirty drops mixed with a bit of water and then swallowed is the typical dosage.
+However, always follow the directions on the label of the brand you use.

 I’ve always thought it interesting that an herb named Passion Flower can actually help you sleep!